Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

 * `docusign.integratorKey` - see setup step above
 * `docusign.login.url` - the login URL is defaulted to the DocuSign dev sandbox URL in `universal-defaults.properties`.
 You will want to override this for production environments
 * `docusign.hpi.dataPath` - The folder where DocuSign data objects should be stored.
 Defaults to `/hpi/docuSignData`
 * `docusign.completed.version.policy` - When a document is completed in docusign, it is versioned in the repository.
 This property controls whether the version is a major or minor version.

-Note that for TSG Controlled Documents, versioning is not possible.
+  > **Note:** Versioning is not possible for TSG Controlled Documents.
 If a controlled document is sent out for DocuSign, the PDF rendition is replaced in the repository when DocuSign completes it's process.
 The object is *not* versioned in the repository.

-1. Update the module-context in order for the Retrieve job to run.
+3. Update the module-context in order for the Retrieve job to run.
 Adding the following to the `opencontent-override-module-context.xml`:

 ```xml
 <!-- Retrieve Content from Docusign Job -->